ton-org/vanity/README.md

 ## Benchmarks

-Generated from `tests/results.json` via `python3 scripts/chart.py`.
-Data comes from `npm run benchmark:print`.
+Generated from [tests/results.json](/tests/results.json) using [scripts/chart.py](/scripts/chart.py).
+The data is collected via `npm run benchmark:print`.

 ![Benchmark speedups](tests/benchmarks.png)

 ## Optimizations

-**A more detailed write-up on all optimizations and the process of development will be published soon.**
+**A detailed write-up covering all optimizations and the development process will be published soon.**

+The key optimizations include:

+* Using `fixed_prefix_length` for first 8 bits of prefix
-Key optimizations are usage of fixed prefix length for prefixes, low-level implementation of smart contract to put the salt into `code` cell so that StateInit's hash can be computed with just 2 blocks of SHA-256 per address, and iterable `special` and `fixed_prefix_length` paraters of StateInit that allow recomputing just 1 block of SHA-256 per address for most of the time.
+* A low-level smart contract implementation that places the salt in the `code` cell, allowing StateInit hashes to be computed with just 2 blocks of SHA-256 per address
+* Iterable `special` and `fixed_prefix_length` parameters in StateInit that enable recomputing just 1 block of SHA-256 per address for most iterations

 ## License